guilsch/vocavox_android/README.md

   <img src="https://github.com/guilsch/vocavox_android/assets/76941153/f9f414d9-e87a-4d92-8500-83952718193c" alt="Vocavox Logo" width="200">
 </div>

 Vocavox is a 100% free and ad-free Android application designed to help you translate words and expressions and memorize them for the long term using a flashcard system.
+It is an open-source project and developers can add custom functionalities and participate in the project.

 With spaced repetition, you'll easily and effectively remember all the words you desire!
 Words will appear as flashcards when it's time for you to recall them.